Swanton Pacific Ranch Fire Recovery

 Photo: Ky Dupuis works near the newly installed streamflow equipment.

-Swanton Pacific Ranch welcomes a wet winter with lots of work ahead.
+Swanton Pacific Ranch welcomed a wet winter.
 Our first rains were a month ago, but since then nothing but drying wind – until December 12 when things got rainy again and we watch as the fields begin to green.
 We won’t have any cattle back for some time as the fences and livestock watering systems still need extensive repair from the fire.
 But, out on the rangeland a different sort of action: research!
 Swanton Pacific Ranch’s Agricultural Management Specialist Aaron Lee is becoming another example of the ranch’s Learn by Doing contributions, not only helping Professor Stewart Wilson with a cutting-edge research project, but he is also entering the graduate program in the Natural Resources Management and Environmental Sciences Department.
 Lee has been hard at work spreading nearly 200 tons of compost in 24 carefully placed treatment plots in the artichoke pastures.
 Meanwhile, Wilson finished an exhaustive baseline soil sampling for the project.
 We’ll soon know more about our rangeland soils than ever before, and students in the campus soils lab will get hands-on training in lab routines.

 The research isn’t all in the rangeland — there’s plenty of research taking place in the Little Creek basin.
 For instance, this past (rainy) weekend, Professor Chris Surfleet placed stream monitoring devices in Little Creek and in other Scott Creek tributaries to monitor stream height.
 His graduate student, Ky Dupuis, joined with the (soggy) work and will return throughout the winter to monitor precipitation and stream characteristics.